Find out if we can save you money on your mortgage today

 How much do I need to earn for a buy-to-let mortgage?

 Although lenders will mainly base a decision on the Interest Cover Ratio, they will also assess your income as a safety measure, to make sure that you could cope with a prolonged period of having no tenant.
-Most lenders have a blanket £25,000 minimum income, although if you have varied sources of income, a large deposit, or considerable equity in your own home, a good mortgage broker, such as Embrace Financial Services may be able to find a lender with less restrictive rules.
+Most lenders have a blanket £25,000 minimum income, although if you have varied sources of income, a large deposit, or considerable equity in your own home, we could find a lender with less restrictive rules.

 Can I get a buy-to-let mortgage as a first time buyer?

 If you are a first time buyer, you might consider buying a home as an investment but not living in it – perhaps your job comes with accommodation provided, or you haven’t decided where to settle down.
 It is possible to get a buy-to-let mortgage in these circumstances, but it is important to realise that buying a rental property will remove your official status as a first time buyer.
-As a result, when you come to buy your first home to live in, you won’t be liable for the first time buyer discount on Stamp Duty, you won’t be able to buy with Shared Ownership, you won’t be eligible for Help to Buy: Equity Loan after 2021 and you are unable to use the Lifetime ISA to gain Government money for a deposit.
+As a result, when you come to buy your first home to live in, you won’t be liable for the first time buyer discount on Stamp Duty, you won’t be able to buy with Shared Ownership and you are unable to use the Lifetime ISA to gain Government money for a deposit.

 How much deposit do I need for a buy-to-let mortgage